Resonance Capture and Stability Analysis for Planet Pairs under Type I Disk Migration: Dynamics of resonance capture and stability

 \subsubsection{Escape criterion}

-When planets are in resonances and under the stable criterion, the resonant quantities ($\phi$,$\Phi$,$\eta$) remain fixed with a small amplitude liberation.
+When planets are in resonances and under the stable criterion the resonant quantities ($\phi$,$\Phi$,$\eta$) remain fixed with a small amplitude libration.
 Here we attempt to answer what occurs if the above stability criterion is not satisfied.
-We define such a state as overstablity.
-In this case, the perturbations grow exponentially over time (no longer in the linear regime).
-Whether the overstability leads planets directly escape or still stay in resonance can be further analyzed by the phase space topology.
+This state is commonly described as overstability \citep{2014AJ....147...32G, 2015ApJ...810..119D, 2017MNRAS.468.3223X}.
+In this case, the perturbations grow exponentially over time due to non-adiabatic effects (eccentricity damping in this case).
+Whether the overstability leads planets to escape directly or still stay in resonance can be further analyzed by the phase space topology.